sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory (where physical assets are in scope)
 ```

-### Issue Management Process (Business Process)

-A systematic approach to identifying, tracking, resolving, and managing issues or problems that arise within a TRE organisation, aiming to minimize their impact and ensure timely resolution.
+**Issue Management Process:** A systematic approach to identifying, tracking, resolving, and managing issues or problems that arise within a TRE organisation, aiming to minimize their impact and ensure timely resolution.

 ```{list-table}
 :header-rows: 1